Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 The Cash-Flow Challenge:

 Chris is a pipeline contractor in Oklahoma, and he had cash flow problems.
 From the time he invoiced his customers, he was waiting as long as 60 days to be paid.
 Chris had a business line of credit with a big regional bank for his day-to-day cash needs.
 Because of inconsistent payments from his customers, Chris maxed out his line of credit.
 The lack of available cash made it a struggle to both pay his vendors, and meet his payroll.
 The stress of it all kept him up at night.
 When his quarterly taxes were due, and he had no money available to pay.
-Chris called TCI Business Capital and inquired about accounts receivable financing.
+Chris called Scale Funding and inquired about accounts receivable financing.

 Pipeline contractor invoice factoring and accounts-receivable financing